atom-sw/fauxpy/docs/user/start.md

     location of your choice (e.g., your home directory):

     ``` bash
-    cp -r fauxpy/examples/example1 ~/example1
+    cp -r fauxpy/examples/example1 ~/fauxpy_example1
     ```

 3.  **Navigate to the Example Directory:**

-    Change your directory to the location where you copied the `example1` example:
+    Change your directory to the location where you copied Example 1:

     ``` bash
-    cd ~/example1
+    cd ~/fauxpy_example1
     ```

 4.  **Set Up a Python Virtual Environment:**

-    Create a Python 3.8 virtual environment named `env`.
-Later Python versions should also be compatible:
+    Create a Python virtual environment `env` using the following command.
+    On some machines (e.g., MacBooks), you may need to use `python3` instead of `python`.

     ``` bash
-    python3.8 -m venv env
+    python -m venv env
     ```

 5.  **Activate the Virtual Environment:**